-This same point applies when it comes to choosing a custom homebuilder.
-All the first-time custom home buyers who consult with us – one hundred per cent of them – say price is one of their primary considerations in their remodel, and we understand completely that they (and you) have a budget.
+This same point applies when it comes to choosing a custom home builder.
+All the first-time custom home buyers who consult with us – one hundred percent of them – say the price is one of their primary considerations in their remodel, and we understand completely that they (and you) have a budget.
 We know you can put only so much money into this home or remodel.
-But what we like to educate you about what might happen down the road.
+What we would like to educate you about is what might happen down the road.

 Having your house opened up for 4 to 6 months so contractors can work on the house, and not having your house for that amount of time, is a huge concern for families undertaking their second or third major remodel or custom home.
 These seasoned consumers know it’s risky to choose a contractor based on price alone.